zachsmith/public/CodexVitae.md

 1. Are not mutually exclusive
 2. Education is something done to me
-3. Learning is something you do to myself
+3. Learning is something I do to myself
 4. People learn in different ways; I must find mine
 5. It is my responsibility to be curious, to learn, and to apply that learning to my life